 - Can only be cashed at a bank by the person listed on the international bank draft.

-- Slow, as they have to be physically sent or hand delivered between countries.
+- Slow, as they have to be physically mailed or hand delivered between countries.

 - Difficult and time consuming to replace if lost or stolen.

 If you hold cryptocurrency, you can send it to a wallet anywhere in the world.
-Many cryptocurrency exchanges will also let you trade cryptocurrency for fiat currency, such as pound sterling or euros.
-That means it’s possible to exchange pound sterling for a cryptocurrency, like Bitcoin, and then trade your cryptocurrency for a different fiat currency, like euros.
+Many cryptocurrency exchanges will also let you trade cryptocurrency for fiat currency, such as euros or US dollars.
+That means that it’s possible to exchange Philippine pesos for a cryptocurrency, like Bitcoin, and then trade your cryptocurrency for a different fiat currency, like euros.
 But that doesn’t mean it’s a simple process.

 - You can send money directly to your recipient’s cryptocurrency wallet address, removing the need for companies as intermediaries.